 - Gasification – Note that gasification of waste materials is not the same as incineration.
 Incineration is the burning of waste fuels in an oxygen rich environment, where as gasification is the conversion of waste materials that takes place in the presence of limited amounts of oxygen.

 Gasification is a thermochemical process that converts solid wastes into a mixture of combustible gases.
 Steam or the oxygen in the air is reacted at high temperature with the available carbon in the waste material to produce gases such as carbon monoxide, hydrogen and methane.
 The gasification process produces a syngas (hydrogen and carbon monoxide) which is used for generating electricity power.

-Whereas the incineration of waste to energy converts the fuel waste into energy directly on-site, thermal gasification of the waste materials allow the production of a gaseous fuel that can be easily collected and transported.
+Whereas the incineration of waste to energy converts the fuel waste into energy directly on-site, thermal gasification of the waste materials allow the production of biogas energy which can be easily collected and transported.